 Various solutions such as vinegar, ammonia, calcium/lime/rust (CLM) remover, or muratic acid may not be effective.
 In addition, muratic acid can be downright dangerous.
 Just getting a whiff of the fumes can cause serious damage to your lungs.

-Treating Salt Creep With Vinegar or CLM
+Vinegar or CLM

 You can use vinegar or CLM to remove the salt creep, but the important factors are applying the treatment long enough and using enough elbow grease.